stanfordnlp/stanza/_pages/pos.md

 word: Hawaii    upos: PROPN     xpos: NNP       feats: Number=Sing
 word: .         upos: PUNCT     xpos: .         feats: _
 ```

+The word `was` is an auxiliary verb in the past tense.

 ## Training-Only Options